ROBERT SIEGEL, host: From NPR News, this is ALL THINGS CONSIDERED. I'm Robert Siegel.

 SIEGEL: What about the things that he did propose?
 Do they add up, in your view, to the kind of things that a president responding to persistent 9.1 percent unemployment should be doing?
 And will they work?

 SWAGEL: Yeah, I mean, there's some good ideas in there.
-And there's some ideas and I think as the president said in the first part of the speech, which was the good part of the speech, you know, do have bipartisan support.
-The wage tax cut, the investment tax cut which is expensing the training and I think even infrastructure, if it's paid for over time, all of those will have bipartisan support and will be useful.
+And there's some ideas that I think - as the president said in the first part of the speech, which was the good part of the speech, you know, do have bipartisan support.
+The wage tax cut, the investment tax cut - which is expensing - the training and I think even infrastructure, if it's paid for over time, all of those will have bipartisan support and will be useful.

 SIEGEL: Christina Romer, what do you think?
 Is this an appropriate, effective way to go after unemployment?